Writer Profile

 Faculty of Law Professor

 The keynote I have set for this book is the "moral backbone" that appears in the essay "Reflection" published by Koizumi after the war.
-Koizumi pondered: what once supported the rise of the Meiji era were the samurai who possessed a "moral backbone."
-They received almost no university education, yet they won through the Sino-Japanese and Russo-Japanese wars.
+Koizumi thought: what once supported the rise of the Meiji era were the samurai who possessed a "moral backbone."
+They received almost no university education, yet they won the Sino-Japanese and Russo-Japanese wars.
 In the last great war, after the generation that received university education became leaders, good books became widespread, and universal suffrage was implemented, they committed unprecedentedly foolish acts.
 Why?
 Was it not because the Japanese people had lost their "moral backbone"?

 Masamichi Ogawara (Author)